Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 What's happened since the end of March, thanks in part to the Fed, but also, just to panic subsiding a little bit, credit spreads, generally speaking, they have come back to, I wouldn't say normal, but about halfway between what we would have regarded as normal at the end of February and the worst point that we saw in March.
 Those are for the good quality credits, and for people in travel, in hospitality, in energy, there hasn't been that recovery.

-So there’s no question, there’s some troubled companies out there who are not seeing improvement in spreads.
+So, there's no question, there are some troubled companies out there who are not seeing improvement in spreads.
 But for the firms at the top of our rankings in the Corporate Bond Investor, people just, who stayed patient and the lucky ones who had some cash to buy into these widened spreads at the peak, are really reaping the benefits right now.

 DS: So you mentioned that the sectors where they're not sound like the same sectors that are struggling in the equities market, the travel, energy.
 Are you - you mentioned the Troubled Company aspect of this.
 Are you seeing - is it lining up properly?
 Are you seeing spreads matching what you would expect from default risks?

 DvD: Yes, absolutely.
-One of the things we do everyday using, what we call a bonds MRI or reduced form bond model is look at every bond that traded in the U.S. corporate market on the previous day.
+One of the things we do everyday using, what we call a bonds MRI or reduced form bond model is looking at every bond that traded in the U.S. corporate market on the previous day.
 And we isolate those firms that have at least two senior non-call bond issues outstanding.
 And meet a minimum trade volume level, which is really pretty small amount.
 And we then try and reconcile bond prices with default probabilities and that reconciliation has been 99% effective in understanding the drivers of bond prices.

 And there are really four factors that move the price if you get to kind of the first level of transparency.
 One is the level of the risk free curve, obviously, where the treasury curve is.
 Second, the default probabilities of the issuer.
 And our calculations depend on financials, macro factors, and the equity price of the issuer and its history, not bond prices.
 And then third and fourth, the market's implied recovery rate on the bonds and a liquidity premium that is specific to the bonds of that issuer.